 By Sophia Obrecht

 Vienna, the undisputed capital of culture.
-From history, to art, and music, the city is full of galleries and museums to discover.
-Of course at Christmas the Austrian Hauptstadt also has a festive edge with a Christmas market on every street corner.
-For me though, one of the best parts of visiting the city is getting to fill up on all my favourite Austrian foods, from desserts to hearty main dishes, there is no end to tasty comfort food on the menu.
+Overflowing with history, art, and music, the city is full of galleries and museums to discover.
+At Christmas the Austrian Hauptstadt also has a festive edge with a Christmas market on every street corner.
+For me one of the best parts of visiting the city is getting to fill up on all my favourite Austrian foods, from desserts, to hearty main dishes, there is no end to tasty comfort food on the menu.
 So sit back, relax, and read on to find out how to make the most of your time in Vienna.

 Admire the Architecture

-If you’re looking to explore the city’s architectural gems then look no further than Vienna’s Ringstrasse, built between the 1860’s and 1890’s, the boulevard, located in the first district, is the best place to admire a host of building without having to move from one end of the city to the other.
-The buildings on the Ringstrasse were built during the period of Historicism: many different architectural styles from previous ages were used to create a space which looks as though it was built up over hundreds of years, instead of the space of 30.
+If you’re looking to explore the city’s architectural gems then look no further than Vienna’s Ringstrasse, built between the 1860’s and 1890’s.
+The boulevard, located in the first district, is the best place to admire a host of building without having to move from one end of the city to the other.
+The buildings on the Ringstrasse were built during the period of Historicism: a style which encompasses different architectural styles from previous ages used to evoke bygone eras.
+As a result of this form of architecture the Ringstrasse is a space which looks as though it was built up over hundreds of years, instead of the space of 30.
 From the state opera, the Vienna stock exchange, the university building, or the Museums of fine art and natural history, you can’t help but be impressed.

 Get up to Speed on Austrian Art